Want to start battery metals investing? Here’s a quick guide to lithium, cobalt, graphite, vanadium and manganese.

 The vast majority of vanadium produced is used as a steel additive, as vanadium-steel alloys are very tough.
 That said, vanadium is increasingly being used in vanadium redox flow batteries, which are contributing to the reusable energy movement.

-While the large size of these batteries makes them a better fit for industrial use, they come with the added perk of not degrading for at least 20 years.
-Click here, here and here to read our three-part series on vanadium and the potential for vanadium redox flow batteries.
+While the large size of vanadium redox batteries makes them a better fit for industrial use, they come with the perk of not degrading for at least 20 years.
+Click here, here and here to read our three part series on vanadium mining and the potential for vanadium redox flow batteries in energy storage.

 Battery metals investing: Manganese